ComposableFi/composable/docs/docs/products/cosmwasm/syngery-with-centauri-and-xcvm.md

 Our goal is not to create a new standard for cross-chain communication, which is already the subject of numerous projects.
-Instead, the XCVM will serve as the orchestration layer for existing bridging protocols.
+Instead, the CVM will serve as the orchestration layer for existing bridging protocols.

-[Cross-chain Virtual Machine (XCVM)]: https://github.com/ComposableFi/composable/blob/main/code/xcvm/SPEC.md